Prospective graduate students should apply through the Graduate College at the University of Illinois.

 The web-based application system allows you to track your admission progress and conduct most of the admission process electronically.
 Choose either the “Bioinstrumentation-MENG” or the “General Bioengineering-MENG” degree option when applying for the M.Eng. program.

-Deadline for Fall 2023 priority consideration for the on-campus program is March 31, 2023.
-We would be able to make a decision regarding your application quickly if you submit your application sooner than the deadline noted.
+Deadline for priority consideration for the Fall 2024 M.Eng. on-campus program admission cycle is March 31, 2024.
+We would be able to review your application and make an admission decision quickly if you submit your application sooner than the deadline noted.

 Deadline for applications to the online M.Eng. program: